 How do you make Honey Garlic Butter Shrimp?

-- Add the reserved marinade and pour over shrimp.
+- Add the sauce with the shrimp: Add the reserved marinade and pour over shrimp.
 Cook until the sauce starts to thicken and coats the shrimp.
 Garnish with green onions.

 What is the best shrimp to use?

 There most common types of shrimp found in markets are pink or white shrimp, both are great to use in this recipe.
 Make sure to select a jumbo-sized shrimp, look for 16 to 20 count (or pieces) per pound.
 This will ensure that the shrimp does not overcook quickly when sauteed.

 Jumbo size also gives a nice two-bite piece for a heartier entree.
 Feel free to remove the tails to make it easier to eat.
 Frozen shrimp can also be used, run them under cool water until the ice melts, or defrost them the night before and drain well.

 When the shrimp are no longer pink in color and is taking on more of an opaque white color, is when I would consider them done.
 You do want to keep an eye on how white they do get and assure they do not overcook.